movermeyer/ok-deploy/README.md

 ## Overview

-“OK Deploy” allows you to deliver applications to their intended target runtime, and manage them during their life-cycle while remaining in the data center.
+“OK Deploy” helps you to deliver applications to their intended target runtime, and manage them during their life-cycle while remaining in the data center.
 The initial focus is Java web applications and Tomcat 7/8.